arquillian/arquillian-extension-android/README.md

 * Creating new Android Virtual Devices
 * Reusing already existing Android Virtual Devices
 * Connecting to real devices
+* Injecting Android Device handler into test
+* Using Arquillian Drone to control your test

 Usage
 -----